KevinDennyII/oberry_ame_zion_church_franklinva/README.md

 This is a small little country church right outside the city limits of Franklin, VA.
 Much of my adolescences is a part of the church for which my mother and all her side of the family is from.
 I wanted to give O'berry some type of web presence.

-This was also my VERY FIRST take on the use of VueJS with Netlify.
+This was also my take on GatsbyJS
-Netlify is great tool making every inch of this free!
+Netlify is a great tool making every inch of this free!

 Anyone wanting help out this little hometown church of mines, feel free to fork this or add to it!